Ahmii-kun/D-Mail-Whatsapp-Bot/README.md

 </h1>

 <p align="center">
-Hi Weebs, This is "D-Mail" an Opensource WhatsApp bot made by <a href="https://github.com/Ahmii-kun">Ahmii</a> made for simple utility features built with Baileys Multi Device support.
+Hi Weebs, This is "D-Mail" an Opensource WhatsApp bot made by <a href="https://github.com/Ahmii-kun">Ahmii</a> made for simple utility features built with Baileys Multi Device support, make sure to fork and star the repo.

 <h3 align="center"> D-Mail - A Trip To Beta Timeline
 </h4>